Tailored Programs for Struggling Writers

 “Even though I worked hard with you, I have to honestly say that it didn’t feel hard because I enjoyed it so much.
 I think that was because I never felt like I was talking to someone who was helping me write.
 I was talking to someone who really wanted to get to know me, who actually had in interest in who I am.”

 – Los Altos High School student (now at Reed College)

 “You have taught me so much more than how to write.
 I am truly grateful for the time you spent with me.
 I learned so much about myself that I had not realized before.
 I wouldn’t say that the learning process was too painful because I enjoyed being able to talk to someone who understood me.”

 – San Dominico School student (now at UC Berkeley)

-To inquire about pricing, availability, and/or to get on the wait list, please fill out the form below.
+To inquire about pricing, availability, and/or to get on the wait list, please fill out the contact form.
 I will read what you write carefully and I or my assistant will respond to you within a week.